oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 The web interface is still useful, especially for private or longer work.
 But shared usage is what taught the company what was possible.

-### 2. We built small connectors when an MCP server did not exist
+### 2. I built small connectors when an MCP server did not exist

 An agent becomes much more useful when it can reach the systems where the company actually works.
 Unfortunately, many internal and third-party systems still do not have a useful MCP server.
 This is less of a blocker than it first appears.